-Finding: The subject property is located in the horizontal surface of the Airport Overlay Zone.
+Finding: The Hearings Officer finds that the subject property is located in the horizontal surface of the Airport Overlay Zone.

 SRC 602.020(a)(6) - Horizontal area.
 In the horizontal area, no building, structure, object or vegetation growth shall have a height greater than that established by a horizontal plane 150 feet above the airport elevation (Airport elevation means an elevation that is 210 feet above mean sea level).